Compatibility

 - Retriever queries S3 for matching events (via Bloom filter index)

-- Events are sent to Elasticsearch Bulk API with timestamps from the original events
+- Matched events are transformed back to original JSON, then sent to the Elasticsearch Bulk API with their original timestamps

 Today's live logs (timestamp: 2024-02-27T14:00:00Z)